CA Dyslexia Initiative Professional Learning

 NAVIGATION

-The Sacramento County Office of Education (SCOE), through the California Dyslexia Initiative, is developing dyslexia-related resources for educators.
+The Sacramento County Office of Education (SCOE), through the California Dyslexia Initiative, developed dyslexia-related resources for educators.
 These include videos and professional learning modules that help foster a deeper understanding of dyslexia and support students who have difficulty learning.

 The training videos—along with their associated companion documents—are designed to increase the understanding and awareness of dyslexia, and how to better support students.